 The noun vertex has two meanings: (1) the highest point, and (2) the point at which the sides of an angle intersect.
-Vortex means a whirling mass of matter.
+Vortex refers to a whirling mass of matter.
 Both are often used metaphorically—vertex for the meeting point between two or more things, and vortex for any chaotic, figuratively swirling mass.

 Examples